perrette/runner/README.md

 which individual ensemble member run directories `{}` will be created.
 There are a number of options to determine how this should be done (e.g.
 `-a/--auto-dir` to create sub-directory based on parameter names and values).
-Without `--shell`, the command would be executed via python `multiprocessing.Pool` and the output would saved to log files.
+The command is executed in the background  and the standard output is saved to log files.

 There are a number of other ways to communicate parameter values to your model (see also `--arg-prefix` parameter, e.g. with `--arg-prefix "--{} "` to achieve the same result with less redundancy, when parameter names match).
 Parameters can also be passed via a file:

-    job run -p a=2,3,4 b=0,1 -o out --file-name params.txt --file-type linesep --line-sep " " --shell cat {}/params.txt
+    job run -p a=2,3,4 b=0,1 -o out --file-name params.txt --file-type linesep --line-sep " " echo

+    cat out/*/params.txt

     a 2
     b 0